The best fish for stocking your aquaculture pond

 If your world were an acre of water, you’d want some diversion too.
 A fish attraction lurks under the water here.
 It’s something you add to the pond to make the environment more interesting for the fish—it typically includes places to hide.
 Place the fish attraction close to where you will be fishing, since you might as well cast into a school of fish, right?

 Ponds can get overrun with algae.
 As the algae decomposes it pulls oxygen from the water.
 Want to remedy that situation in your pond?
-We have OrganicPond PureBlue Pond Sunblock that will inhibit the growth of algae.
+We have OrganicPond PureBlue Pond Sunblock.
 When you add this to the pond, the fish won’t turn blue (and Pete’s white ducks did not turn blue, either).

 When still waters run murky—because of too much silt or organic matter, try Organic Pond Muck Reducer to rapidly digest the muck.